KacperKubara/ip/README.md

 There is a GCN package that requires manual installation: https://github.com/tkipf/gcn

+## Other installation tips
+Direct port 6006 from Tensorboard to your local host 16006 port so you can access it on your laptop `ssh -L 16006:127.0.0.1:6006 kjk1u17@uglogin.soton.ac.uk`
 ## Tensorflow GPU
 TF 2.0 and TF 1.14 Works only with CUDA 10.0.
 Version 10.1 doesn't work!